Oh, yeah: Lena Dunham’s makin’ headlines.

-On Thursday, left-wingers on social media did what social media left-wingers do: they pegged the outrage meter at 11.
+On Thursday, some left-wingers on social media pegged the outrage meter at 11.

 The topic?
 A sweatshirt.
 You know — because when you inventory the maladies of a fallen world, sweatshirts are Priority #1.